conan-io/conan-docker-tools/modern/README.md

 If you don't want to use hub.docker as default Docker registry, you may use [Artifactory](https://jfrog.com/start-free/#saas), which is free and well supported for Docker, Conan and more.

-### The run.py Script

-Now that you learned how to build, test and deploy manually, there is the script `run.py`, which automates all these steps for you.
-That script is configured by environment variables due CI, so we can build different images without changing any file or doing a new commit.

-#### Build Step

-The first stage collect the compiler version listed in ``CONAN_GCC_VERSION`` for ``GCC`` and in ``CONAN_CLANG_VERSION`` for ``Clang``.
-If you do not set any compiler version, the script will raise an error.

-For instance, to build GCC 10 image, you should execute:

-    $ GCC_VERSION=10 python run.py

-You can configure only a compiler version or a list, by these variables.
-If you skipped a compiler list, the build will not be executed for that compiler.

-The image tag can be configured by ``DOCKER_BUILD_TAG``.
-Build default will used **latest**.
-The Conan version installed, is the same listed as Docker image tag.

-#### Test Step

-The second stage runs the new image created, build some Conan packages, check for correct standard libraries installed and validate standard C++ supported.
-The same build variables, as ``CONAN_GCC_VERSION``, ``CONAN_CLANG_VERSION`` are used to select the compiler and version.

-``Gcc`` images use libstdc++.
-``Clang`` images use libc++ and libstdc++.

-The packages created on test, are not uploaded to Conan server, Are just to validate the image.

-#### Deploy Step

-The final stage pushes the image to docker server (hub.docker). ``DOCKER_UPLOAD`` should be true.

-The login uses ``DOCKER_LOGIN_USERNAME`` and ``DOCKER_PASSWORD`` to authenticate.

-E.g Upload Docker images to Docker hub, after build and test:

-    $ DOCKER_USERNAME="<username>" DOCKER_PASSWORD="<password>" DOCKER_UPLOAD="TRUE" python run.py

-To see all supported variables, read the section below.

-## Environment configuration

-You can also use environment variables to change the behavior of Conan Docker Tools building.
-These variables are only consumed by `run.py` script and `docker` command, running `docker-compose` directly won't be affect by environment variables.
-This is especially useful for CI integration.

-Build and Test variables:

-- **GCC_VERSION**: GCC version to build, test and deploy, e.g. "11"
-- **CLANG_VERSION**: Clang version to build, test and deploy, e.g. "12"
-- **SUDO_COMMAND**: Sudo command used on Linux distros, e.g. "sudo"
-- **DOCKER_CACHE**: Allow to cache docker layers during the build, to speed up local testing

-Upload related variables:

-- **DOCKER_USERNAME**: Your Docker username to authenticate in Docker server.
-- **DOCKER_PASSWORD**: Your Docker password to authenticate in Docker server
-- **DOCKER_UPLOAD**: If attributed to true, it will upload the generated docker image, positive words are accepted, e.g "True", "1", "Yes".
-Default "False"
-- **BUILD_CONAN_SERVER_IMAGE**: If attributed to true, it will build and upload an image with the conan_server
-- **DOCKER_UPLOAD_ONLY_WHEN_STABLE**: Only upload only when is master branch.